102 Comments

 Volcker engineered a recession to break the inflationary pressures created by Nixon/Ford/Carter terrible policies in the 1970s, and that certainly is an identical case of government having “the ability to reduce supply of goods on purpose.”

 Now I’m neither a macroeconomist nor an expert on monetary policy.
-Having said that, I don’t know that this bout of inflation is in fact a perfect example of the monetarist position that you cite re inflation purely being about too much money chasing too few goods [though to be crystal clear, that is *obviously* a major component of it).
+Having said that, I don’t know that this bout of inflation is in fact a perfect example of the monetarist position that you cite re: inflation purely being about too much money chasing too few goods [though to be crystal clear, that is *obviously* a major component of it].

-Jus as Volcker and Reagan engineered a recession in 81-82 to break the back of inflation by breaking *inflation expectations*, it seems pretty clear that this round of inflation was set off / made worse not solely by the expansionary monetary and fiscal policy implemented, but *also* by the Fed and the treasury secretary actually SAYING that they WANTED more inflation.
-So they literally set inflation expectations HIGHER.
-Surprise, surprise, they got what they wanted, but they weren’t able to control the genie they let out of the bottle - neither the amount of monthly/annual inflation, nor the duration of the higher inflation.
+Just as Volcker and Reagan engineered a recession in ‘81-82 to break the back of inflation by breaking *inflation expectations*, it seems pretty clear that this round of inflation was set off / made worse not solely by the expansionary monetary and fiscal policy implemented, but *also* by the Fed and the Treasury Secretary actually SAYING that they WANTED more inflation.

-So this is pretty good evidence that inflation expectations are also a factor in inflation, as opposed to your/Friedman’ more pure “too much money chasing too few goods” as the sole explanation, even as it clearly is by far the largest component.
+So this is pretty good evidence that inflation expectations are also a factor in inflation, as opposed to your/Friedman’s more pure “too much money chasing too few goods” as the sole explanation, even as it clearly is by far the largest component.

 Expand full comment